barryclark/jekyll-now/_posts/2016-5-16-Add-to-Nagivation-Menu.md

 ---
 layout: post
-title:
+title: How to Add to Nagivation Menu
-tags:How to Add to Nagivation Menu
+tags:
 - Jekyll
 - Navigation menu
 - YAML